Cowboy Boots

 How to Style Cowboy Boots

 Now that you know how cowboy boots should fit and how to stretch them if necessary, it’s time to learn how to style them.
 Whether you use them for work, play, or competition, cowboy boots are a fashion piece that deserves to be styled up.
-Here are a few tips on how to wear cowboy boots for both women and men.
+Here are a few tips on how to wear cowboy boots for women and men.

 How to Style Cowgirl Boots